Hey! Hi! Hello! It’s me. Back in action.

 Golden Week is an annual, national holiday week in Japan.
 Unbeknownst to us as we booked this hefty trip, we ended up selecting this particular week.
 To top it off, we were also in town for the transition of power between the outgoing and incoming Emperor.
 Wild.
 Between the holiday-week and the Emperor’s transition, every city we visited was extremely crowded.
 We couldn’t get into Onsens in Hakone; the quaint, trendy streets of Harajuku were mobbed; and the tranquil Kyoto bamboo forrest was a sea of people (*sigh* re: spoiled Instagram dreams) .
 It didn’t impact us in any particularly drastic way, but it would be something to keep in mind if you’re interested in traveling to Japan late April through early May.
 This is especially true if you’re looking to book train travel throughout the country ahead of time.

-Uber doesn’t have a strong presence in Tokyo, but don’t let that scare you.
-The cab fares *seemed* relatively cheap, although we only took one a short way.
+Uber exists in Tokyo, but we ended up opting for a cab the one time we used a car service.
+It was relatively cheap!
 Uber in Kyoto will hail a local taxi service, Uber worked flawlessly in Osaka.

 The 72 hour tourist subway pass in Tokyo is a STEAL (~¥1500 aka around $15) and very useful.
 I’d highly recommend making the subway your primary form of transportation in Tokyo.
-Keep in mind, however, that Tokyo is absolutely MASSIVE (the most populated city on the planet, ICYMI) so while taking the subway is easy and cheap, it’s sometimes difficult to get to specific places because they fall in the gaps between various lines (like the first ramen place we went to.)
-It’s also not crazy to have to take 2+ trains to get to a particular location – that’s including the actual national rail line.
+Keep in mind, however, that Tokyo is absolutely MASSIVE (the most populated city on the planet, ICYMI) so while taking the subway is easy and cheap, it’s sometimes difficult to get to specific places because they fall in the gaps between various lines.
+It’s also not out of the ordinary to have to take 2+ trains to get to a particular location — not completely unlike New York.
+That’s also including the actual national rail line.
 Grab a magnifying glass, pop a Xanax, and check out the picture below to see what I mean.
 Be prepared to do a lot of walking either way!

 Unlike the savages of NYC, people actually queue to get on and off subways and trains.
 Respect!